 Test Drive: The Cupping Brewer

-The Cupping Brewer is a vessel crafted to allow minimal waste, and coffee tasting that is filter-free.
+The Cupping Brewer is a vessel made to allow minimal waste, and coffee tasting that is filter-free.

 BY KATRINA YENTCH